CERRO02/Mecenas-Totes/replit.md

-✓ Checkout automatically pre-fills with saved address information ✓ Users can save shipping address separately from billing information ✓ Admin account cerrochen02@gmail.com automatically gains admin privileges
+✓ Checkout automatically pre-fills with saved address information ✓ Users can save shipping address separately from billing information ✓ Admin account cerrochen02@gmail.com automatically gains admin privileges ✓ Added stock management with all products currently set to 0 stock (out of stock) ✓ Product cards and detail pages show "Out of Stock" status instead of add to cart button ✓ Backend validates stock levels before allowing items to be added to cart ✓ Users see clear out of stock messaging when attempting to purchase unavailable items

 → All 7 authentic tote bag designs now display properly in shop and product detail pages → Amy Ma's "Carbon Memory" tote features her environmental climate change artwork